Sitecore/jss/docs/data/routes/docs/nextjs/page-routing/getStaticPaths/en.md

 The function leverages a `SitemapFetcher` instance that gathers the list of pages as follows:

-* In `development` mode, the `sitemapFetcher`, through an instance of `DisconnectedSitemapService`, generates the list of pages using the Manifest package.
+* In `development` mode, the `sitemapFetcher`, through an instance of `DisconnectedSitemapService`, generates the list of pages using a `ManifestInstance`.
+The sample application uses `sitecore/manifest/sitecore-import.json`.
+You can generate by running `jss manifest` or `jss start:disconnected-proxy`. `DisconnectedSitemapService` will go through the manifest routes and generate all paths for pre-rendering.
 You will not have pre-rendered pages because `getStaticPaths` runs on [every request](https://nextjs.org/docs/basic-features/data-fetching#runs-on-every-request-in-development-1).

 * In `production` mode, `sitemapFetcher` uses an instance of the `GraphQLSitemapService` to fetch the paths for pre-rendering.

 > You can inspect the `sitemapFetcher` implementation in `src/lib/sitemap-fetcher.ts`.